Young Actors Studio FAQs

 Will I be in a class with people my own age?

-In our Summer Studio day camps, definitely!
-During our semester-long classes in the spring and autumn, we always endeavor to put students with people near their age but, at the same time, the size of the class dictates whether or not we are able to split classes into age groups so sometimes a 10 year old will be with a 16 year old.
+We always endeavor to put students with people near their age, but the size of the class dictates whether or not we are able to split classes into age groups so sometimes a 10 year old will be with a 14 year old.
 A mixed-age class is an excellent experience, though!
 We always encourage our students to learn from and support each other during class so it can be wonderful to have people of different ages contributing to one learning environment.

 How many students are in a class?